The Major in Information Systems Courses

 In this course, we will dig into the blockchain technology.
 We will learn from the basic, single-purpose blockchain (such as for Bitcoin) to general purpose blockchain (which includes a range of use-cases).
 The course will cover a broad spectrum of blockchain technology, different consensus algorithms, its various real-world use-cases with an eye on developing our own blockchain.
 We will also understand various challenges with this technology, and a case-study that covers implementation in Python.
 This would be an interactive course and the students are expected to share ideas and their thoughts.

 Advances in technology raise a variety of fascinating ethical, cultural, and societal questions often resulting in uncertainties and unanticipated dilemmas.
-This course provides students opportunities to explore how cultural representations of technology are reflected in society and inform continued technical advancements.
-Using episodes from Black Mirror - a British anthology television series created by Charlie Brooker - we will explore the depictions of technology and society.
+This course provides an opportunity to explore how cultural representations of technology are reflected in society and inform continued technical advancements.
+Using episodes from Black Mirror - a British anthology television series created by Charlie Brooker - we will explore the depictions of technology and society and its representation.
+This course will challenge you to think critically about technological change and controversial topics surrounding digital culture and social impact.
+You will also develop a more sophisticated understanding of the political, economic, and cultural considerations that underlie technological development.
 Discussions of episodes will be supplemented by popular, critical texts and academic articles.
-This course will challenge students to think critically about technological change and acquire a more sophisticated understanding of the political, economic, and cultural considerations that underlie technological development.
-Students will engage critically and constructively in key debates that shape the future of the technology, through in-class discussions, presentations, and colloquia.
+This class is more seminar-based, rather than lecture-based.
+We will engage critically and constructively in key debates that shape the future of the technology, through in-class discussions, activities, and presentations.

 From empirical, to theoretical, to computational science, we are at the dawn of a new revolution and #8212;-a fourth paradigm of science driven by data.
 Like archaeological remnants, data, by its very nature, is a marker of what happened in the past.
 How can data be used to better understand this past and what is happening in the present?
 How can data be leveraged to forecast what will happen in the future?
 Better still, how can data be used to mold what should happen in the future?
 In this course we will study descriptive, predictive, and prescriptive methods by which data can be used to gain insight and inform actions of people and organizations.
 The real excitement of data science is in the doing.
 This is an application oriented course requiring skill in algorithmic problem solving.
 We will use Python based data science tools.
 While prior programming experience with Python will be helpful the course will strive to be self-contained.
 If you have not programmed in Python before, you need to be comfortable programming in some language (e.g., Ruby, R, Java, C++) and will need to come up to speed with the Pythonic way of problem solving.